mellonpass/.github/profile/README.md

 This project is open source, so everybody can do security reviews, propose improvements, and fork MellonPass.

-Visit Wiki page here for more information: https://github.com/mellonpass/.github/wiki
+Visit the [Wiki page](https://github.com/mellonpass/.github/wiki) here for more information.

 ## Features